 Remember to keep the discussion personal.
 Do not become bogged down in minute details and jargon.
 Ultimately, the focus of the story should remain on you and your growth or success.

-This applicant cites specific projects to demonstrate both the growth of his interest in psychology research and the skills he has honed in the process.
-Note, in the third paragraph, that he does not jump to the end result of presenting his paper at a conference.
+One applicant cites specific projects to demonstrate both the growth of his interest in psychology research and the skills he has honed in the process.
+He does not jump to the end result of presenting his paper at a conference.
 Rather, he shows the work he did--the active role he played--to make that accomplishment possible.
 Moreover, he concludes this paragraph not with a final word about his research, but with an explanation of what he has gained: "Again, I was involved in all aspects of the experiment, from typing the protocol and administering it to the subjects to analyzing the data and finally presenting my results."

 If the program you're applying to is more practice-oriented, then demonstrating real-world experience can be just as important as academic pursuits.